-Entry Description TO BE FILLED OUT BY REQUESTING FOREMAN / SUPERINTENDENT Request Date Enter the date the request is completely filled out (month / day / year) Scaffold Tag Number Enter the unique scaffold number (i.e. area / unit / structure / or equipment).
+Entry Description TO BE FI LLED OUT BY REQUESTING FOREMAN / SUPERINTENDENT Request Date Enter the date the request is completely filled out (month / day / year) Scaffold Tag Number Enter the unique scaffold number (i.e. area / unit / structure / or equipment).
 This number is to be filled out by the Scaffold Foreman / Superintendent.
 Required Date Enter the anticipated date the scaffold is required.
 If work is continuing around the clock, please specify shift (i.e. day-shift 4/15/04).
 Location (include sketch as required) Specify the location of the required scaffold.
 Be as specific as possible.
 Use area / unit / structure / equipment / position (i.e. north, south, east, west).
 If necessary, include a sketch.
 Build / Modify / Dismantle Check the appropriate scaffold request.
 Build - new scaffold, Modify - Change existing scaffold, Dismantle -remove scaffold.
 Description Enter a brief description of the scaffold requested.
-At a minimum the description should include work area (in ft2 or m2) and the approximate elevation of the working deck (i.e. el.
-760' or 3 m above TOC) Required For Enter a the work scope that is dependent upon the scaffold erection or modification (i.e. weld out valve TI-36 SG No. 1, assemble cable tray NE Wastewater Building) To t e Filled Out by Scaffold Foreman / Scaffold Superintendent Scaffold Erection Labor Cost Code Enter the Cost Code for erecting the scaffold.
+At a minimum the description should include work area (in $ft^2$ or $m^2$ ) and the approximate elevation of the working deck (i.e. el.
+760' or 3 m above TOC) Required For Enter a the work scope that is dependent upon the scaffold erection or modification (i.e. weld out valve TI-36 SG No. 1, assemble cable tray NE Wastewater Building) To b e Filled Out by Scaffold Foreman / Scaffold Superintendent Scaffold Erection Labor Cost Code Enter the Cost Code for erecting the scaffold.
 If in question, check with Responsible Superintendent and/or Project Controls.
-To Be Filled Out by Requesting Foreman / Superintendent Requested By Enter the name of the Requestor along with the appropriate craft (i.e. Joe Smith, Pipefitters) Approved By (RS) The Responsible Superintendent is to sign upon review of the form. То Е Be Filled Out by Scaffold Foreman / Scaffold Superintendent Date Erected / Modified Enter the date the scaffold was erected or modified.
+Te o Be Filled Out by Requesting Foreman / Superintendent Requested By Enter the name of the Requestor along with the appropriate craft (i.e. Joe Smith, Pipefitters) Approved By (RS) The Responsible Superintendent is to sign upon review of the form.
+To B Be Filled Out by Scaffold Foreman / Scaffold Superintendent Date Erected / Modified Enter the date the scaffold was erected or modified.
 If the work was done over several days specify range (i.e. 8/4/04 to 8/6/04).
 If multi-shift work is being conducted specify (i.e. day-shift 8/3/04 to night-shift 8/4/04).
 Date Dismantled Enter the date the scaffold was dismantled.
 If the work was done over several days specify range (i.e. 8/4/04 to 8/6/04).
 If multi-shift work is being conducted specify (i.e. day-shift 8/3/04 to night-shift 8/4/04).
 Size Enter the size in scaffold pieces required of the scaffold work whether it was modified or erected.
 Details to be added from the scaffold estimate or via an electronic estimating tool.
-Labor Hours Enter the total number of man-hours for the erection / modification of the scaffold (i.e. $20\ \text{hours} - 4\ \text{men}$ worked $5\ \text{hours})$ Comments Enter any pertinent comments (i.e. unexpected delays, change of plans, etc.) Scaffold Foreman The scaffold foreman is to print and sign his or her name.
+Labor Hours Enter the total number of man-hours for the erection / modification of the scaffold (i.e. 20 hours - 4 men worked 5 hours) Comments Enter any pertinent comments (i.e. unexpected delays, change of plans, etc.)

-Figure 1.
-Scaffold Request form instructions.
+Figure C-1.
+Scaffold Request Form Instructions